Banksville, New York: Middle Patent School

 The Middle Patent School was a small building at the corner of Round Hill and Banksville Bedford Road.
 In 1812, a plan was made to build a school because of the many families living in the area.
 With many farms, families with young children were populating the area, so it was decided to build a schoolhouse in order to serve these people.
 It first opened in 1813, built on land that had been a part of the Hobby Farm, where it was a one-room wooden schoolhouse.
 Families that are on the early records from the school include the names Mead, Banks, Finch, Hobby, Platt, Reynold, Smith, Lyon, Miller, and Palmer families.
 The one room school was active for over 100 years and stayed open through the Civil War and the Spanish-American War.
 The Middle Patent School closed after 151 years in 1964 and the building burned to the ground in 1976.

-Banksville Independent Fire Department
+Fire department

 The Banksville Independent Fire Department was founded in 1949.
 The first firetruck for the recently formed fire department was an old secondhand 1926 American LaFrance which was purchased for $318.
 Before the fire house was built, the first firetruck was housed in George Zygmont's garage on Banksville Avenue.
 The first fire call that the Banksville Fire Department responded to was at Henker Farm where a bolt of lightning hit the barn, which the fire department was able to save.
 This led to the fire department's emblem to be a fire helmet with a lightning bolt over it.
 The weekend prior to every Thanksgiving, the Banksville Fire Department in conjunction with the BCH, hosts the Turkey Jamboree where residents gather for this community event.